How to Resolve a Well Water, Bleach, and Iron Reaction

 Installing a water treatment system may be your best long-term solution.
 By removing iron and other impurities from the well water, you’ll be able to regularly use Clorox® Disinfecting Bleach in your laundry and throughout your home (like cleaning toilets or getting rid of mold in the shower).

-In the mean time you can try our colorsafe bleach, Clorox 2® For Colors Stain Remover and Laundry Additive, which is based on hydrogen peroxide and is not strong enough to convert the iron to rust.
+In the mean time you can try our colorsafe bleach, Clorox 2® for Colors Stain Remover and Laundry Additive, which is based on hydrogen peroxide and is not strong enough to convert the iron to rust.
 You add this along with the detergent at the beginning of the wash.
 There’s more detail here if you aren’t familiar with the product.